getyoti/yoti-java-sdk/README.md

 ```

 # Building and running your example server-app
-1. In the Dashboard, edit "Callback URL" with the URL pointing to your /login endpoint
+1. In the Dashboard, edit "Callback URL" with the URL pointing to your /login endpoint.
+Note that this requires an endpoint visible on the Internet (see http://yoti.com/developers for more details).
 2. Edit the **resources/application.yml** and replace the "yoti-client-sdk-id-from-dashboard" value with the Yoti client SDK ID you can find in the Dashboard
 3. Download your application key from Yoti-Dashboard and copy it to **/resources/app-keypair.pem**
 4. Run ```mvn clean package``` to build the project.